Solve/Next

 Louise Kyhl-Triolo

-Louise Kyhl-Triolo brings more than twenty-five years of international leadership experience—across L’Oréal, Airbus, VMware, and Heidrick & Struggles—to the design and delivery of the Think Wrong Innovators Intensives across Europe.
-She works at the intersection of strategy, creativity and leadership: coaching senior leaders, designing group experiences that shift how organisations actually work, and facilitating transformation that requires both directional clarity and genuine human change.
-Louise is the European programme lead—the person who knows how Think Wrong translates across cultures, sectors and the gap between a week in the field and a Monday morning back in the office.
-She is a Solve Next Partner and Board Member (Europe) of the Human Impacts Institute.
+Louise Kyhl-Triolo brings more than twenty-five years of international leadership experience—across L’Oréal, Airbus, VMware, and Heidrick & Struggles—to the design and delivery of the Capital Activator Intensive across Europe.
+She works at the intersection of strategy and leadership: coaching senior leaders, designing group experiences that shift how organizations actually work, and facilitating change that requires both directional clarity and genuine human commitment.
+She is the European program lead—the person who knows how Think Wrong translates across cultures, sectors, and the gap between a week in the field and a Monday morning back in the office.
+She is a Solve Next Partner and a Board Member (Europe) of the Human Impacts Institute.

 Romain Gravier